-As of September 30, 2023, we were authorized to issue 101,000,000 shares of capital stock, of which 100,000,000 shares are authorized as common stock and 1,000,000 shares are authorized as preferred stock, which amounts will be increased to 150,000,000 shares and 1,500,000 shares, respectively, if approved at the Special Meeting.
+As of December 6, 2023, we were authorized to issue 151,500,000 shares of capital stock, of which 150,000,000 shares are authorized as common stock and 1,500,000 shares are authorized as preferred stock.
 Our board of directors, without any action by our stockholders, has and may again designate and issue shares of preferred stock in such series as it deems appropriate and establish the rights, preferences and privileges of such shares, including dividends, liquidation and voting rights, provided it is consistent with Delaware law.